Read chapters

 "All right.
 Now, let us have some more tea and enjoy the morning."

 "That was very well done, Amelia," Morton commented when they returned to their carriage.
-Morton was a close friend of Nevill as they grew up in neighbouring estates.
+Morton was a close friend of Nevill as they grew up on neighbouring estates.
 They also went to the same schools, as his family ensured their offspring would be on good terms with the future marquess.
-He always admired, with a bit of envy, his friend.
-He tried to emulate him and his actions down to his investments.
+He always admired his friend with a bit of envy.
+He sought to emulate him in every action, including his investments.
 His family was only moderately wealthy; their estate was only half the size, and they had no other source of income.
-He and his father liked spending time at the gambling tables, which did not feed their coffers.
+He and his father enjoyed spending time at the gambling tables and other gentlemanly establishments that did not feed their coffers.
 He supported his sister's ambition to secure Nevill and subtly tried to elevate her in his eyes.
-A family connection to a wealthy marquess would elevate their family further.
+A family connection to a wealthy marquess would further elevate the family's status.
 "You will be noticed to be publicly in his company, and my presence will give credit to our welcome of the connection."
+If he felt remorse about using his friend like this, he quickly quelled that in the sight of a great connection.

-"You are right; maybe a well-placed article in a gossip column would nudge him to notice me.
+"You are right; maybe a well-placed article in a paper would nudge him to notice me.
 Securing the outing was easy enough, thanks to little Martha.
-Our efforts, on the other hand, don't seem to be sufficient.
-He does not show any interest in me.
+Our efforts, on the other hand, seem insufficient.
+He shows no interest in me.
 We may have to create a situation…" She looked meaningfully at her brother.

 Morton uneasily looked out the window.